RandomFractals/CyberDash/README.md

 Also, new followers get a greeting DM, and 'blacklist' is updated every 15 minutes to currate that channel.

-# 2. OR Run bot.js for periodic RT's
+# 2. OR Run search.js for periodic RT's

 >TODO :)

+# V1.0 TODO

+- add hourly bot quota to limit number of RT's per hour
+- move core bot config and tweet processing logic to new TwitterBot.js kit module
+- implement search.js for periodic RT's using Twitter search/tweets interface instead
+- add unit tests

 # Twitter Bots Tutorials